HTTP status codes are an essential part of SEO and web development.

 For example, if you try to visit a page that has been moved, you will see a 301 redirect status code.

-- 300 Multiple Choices (indicates that there are multiple options for the resource that can be selected)
+- 300 Multiple Choices (there are multiple options for the resource that can be selected)

-- 301 Moved Permanently (shows that the resource has been moved and all future requests should be made to the new location)
+- 301 Moved Permanently (the resource has been moved and all future requests should be made to the new location)

-- 302 Found (indicates that the resource is temporarily located at a different location)
+- 302 Found (the resource is temporarily located at a different location)

 - 303 See Other (used in conjunction with POST methods to indicate where the response should be located)

-- 304 Not Modified (indicates that the resource has not been modified since the last request)
+- 304 Not Modified (the resource has not been modified since the last request)

-- 305 Use Proxy (used to indicate that the client needs to use a proxy server to make future requests)
+- 305 Use Proxy (the client needs to use a proxy server to make future requests)

-- 306 Switch Proxy (no longer used but was previously used to indicate that the client needs to switch proxy servers)
+- 306 Switch Proxy (no longer used but previously indicated that the client needs to switch proxy servers)

-- 307 Temporary Redirect (indicates that the resource is temporarily located at a different location)
+- 307 Temporary Redirect (the resource is temporarily located at a different location)

-- 308 Permanent Redirect (indicates that the resource has been moved and all future requests should be made to the new location)
+- 308 Permanent Redirect (the resource has been moved and all future requests should be made to the new location)

 How Google Manages 3xx